vedarthselat/vedarthselat/README.md

 - 📫 How to reach me **vedarthselat17@gmail.com**

-- ⚡ Fun fact **I am not just into coding, but into gym, music and overall development too**
+- ⚡ Fun fact **I am not just into coding, but into the gym, music, and overall development too**

 <h3 align="left">Connect with me:</h3>
 <p align="left">